scodeadmin/speakcode/README.md

 # scode
-SpeakCode - A collection of code samples to be created and shared by the community
+SpeakCode - A collection of code samples created and shared by the community